sichun233746/Crude-NN/README.md

 - It's a neural network library implemented from scatch. start from layers by layers, for example, convolution layer and fully connected layer fuctions by fuctions, for example, relu , pooling , and sigmoid
+- Nor only for single machine, also surport distributed system
 - It supports python now, and more in the future
 - Powered by Velitus.tech
 ## TO-DO List